avohq/rescript-code-style-guide/README.md

 Example:
 ```
 let httpsGetCustomers = GetCustomersEndpoint.handle;
 let triggerOnCustomerAdded = OnCustomerAdded.handle;
 let pubsubDeleteUserData = DeleteUserData.handle;
 ```
-The name defined here will be the name of the cloud function it self and helps us to easily map code with function for debugging and logging.
+The name defined here will be the name of the cloud function itself and helps us to easily map code with function for debugging and logging.